 Executive Group

-Sir Paul Grice was elected to serve as Vice Convener from August 2022.
+Paul was elected by his peers to serve as Vice Convener from August 2022.

 The Vice Convener is elected every two years by fellow Principals.
 Together the two roles help to achieve broad representation across a diverse sector.